rollup/rollup-starter-plugin/README.md

 This repo contains bare-bones code for creating a [Rollup plugin](https://rollupjs.org/guide/en/#plugins).

+## Archived (Migration to Mono-Repo In-Process)

+This repository has been archived and is in the process of being migrated to a new monorepo.
+Please bear with us as we make this transition.
+More information to follow.

 ## Getting started

 Clone this repository and install its dependencies: